Anagen Medical Institute - Regenerative Medicine

 PRP tends to work best for patients who:

-• Have had heel pain for more than 3 months despite conservative care
+• Have had heel pain more than 3 months despite doing all the conservative stuff

-• Want to avoid repeated steroid injections or surgical release
+• Want to steer clear of repeated steroid shots or a surgical release

 • Are otherwise healthy and not on long-term blood thinners

-If you've tried stretching, orthotics, night splints, and physical therapy without lasting relief, regenerative medicine may finally address what those treatments couldn't reach.
+If you've done the stretching, the orthotics, the night splints, the physical therapy, and you're still hurting, regenerative medicine may finally reach what those treatments couldn't.

 Frequently Asked Questions